Redefining Admin Navigation for Support Teams

 *AI images used for illustrative purposes only.

-Hulu Ad Manager (now Disney Campaign Manager) started as a straightforward self-serve platform for SMBs.
-As the business shifted focus to agencies, who generated higher revenue, but had more complex requirements.
-We needed new capabilities.
+Hulu Ad Manager (now Disney Campaign Manager) launched as a self-serve platform for SMB advertisers.
+As the business shifted focus to agencies, who brought higher revenue and more complex account structures, we expanded the platform with brand hierarchies, sub-accounts, and permission-based multi-user access.

 Profile View